2016 Cyrus the Great Revolt: Government response

 Protest organizers were arrested by the order of the government.
 Iranians have been banned ever since the protest from celebrating Cyrus the Great Day at Pasargadae, the site of Cyrus the Great's tomb, despite thousands of Iranians returning in following years.

 In years after the 2016 event crowds of Iranians have attempted to go back to rally at the tomb for Cyrus the Great Day, however state police and Islamic Revolutionary Guard blocked all paths to the ancient tomb.
 There were also reports of government forces disguised in plain clothes beating Iranians who came to visit the site.

 In 2021, the elderly parents of the recently executed Navid Afkari, were arrested for having a picture of Cyrus the Great on a birthday cake.
 The Iranian government denied the popularity of Iran's former monarchy.
 The Cultural Heritage and Tourism Minister, Ezzatollah Zarghami, called for the construction of water walls adjacent to the tomb that would result in damage to the tomb.
 As of 2021, the government's revolution guard has shut down the site every year to prevent gatherings at the site since 2017.

 Prominent Shia Cleric Hossein Nouri-Hamedani criticized the praise of Cyrus the Great, quoting late supreme Leader Ruhollah Khomeini by saying "Those with tendencies toward Cyrus are anti-revolutionary."
-Mohammad-Reza Ali Payam was arrested for participating in the protesting according to his son.
+MohammadReza Alee Payam was arrested for participating in the protesting according to his son.